Now that you’ve got the hunting basics under your belt, it’s time get hunting! But what do you do with the squirrel you’ve worked so hard for?

 So what if you do get a squirrel?

 Another method is to take the squirrels out with you, whole, and put them on ice when you get to your vehicle.
-There’s more than one way to skin a squirrel, and we have a YouTube video showing a way that, using game shears and a pair of catfish skinners, you can skin (hide intact), quarter and de-gut your squirrel efficiently and cleanly.
+There’s more than one way to skin a squirrel.
+The YouTube video below will show you a way to clean them using game shears and a pair of catfish skinners.
+Using just these tools you can skin (hide intact), quarter and de-gut your squirrel efficiently and cleanly.

 How to Skin and Quarter a Squirrel

 There are many different recipes for squirrel.
 One of the most iconic is Squirrel and Dumplings.
-Here’s a recipe with a work-saving trick.
+Visit our 5 Best Squirrel Recipes You’ll Ever Taste blog for more delicious ideas!

 Easy Squirrel and Dumplings